Using Account Recovery

 2. If you cannot login through the website, check your password hint (https://lastpass.com/forgot.php) that you setup for yourself when you created your LastPass account.
 The password hint is not your Master Password.

 3. If the password hint doesn’t help you, go to the Account Recovery page (https://lastpass.com/recover.php) to follow the steps to activate your local One Time Password and recover your account.
 LastPass will send you an email with a link to launch in your browser.
 If the first browser on which you attempt to use the link doesn’t work, try the same process on any other browser on any computer on which you have previously accessed your LastPass account.
+Please note that this can only be attempted from a desktop – mobile devices and apps are not supported for account recovery.

 4. If all of these steps are unsuccessful and you’ve recently changed your Master Password, you can try reverting back to a previous version of your Vault (https://lastpass.com/revert.php).
 This should be a last resort, as you will lose whatever data you’ve changed or added since the date of the backup.